Talk about being misunderstood…

-People have said, “There are no wrong and right foods”.
+People have said, “There are no wrong and right foods.”
 I do have to disagree.
-There are foods (such as US corn, wheat and soy) that are all kinds of wrong from both a health, moral and political perspective.
+There are foods (such as US corn, wheat, and soy) that are all kinds of wrong from both a health, moral and political perspective.
 People talk about Genetically Modified Food (GMO) feeding the world.
-Bunch of baloney.
+A bunch of baloney.
 GMO crops and agriculture dumping is the very thing that is making poorer countries around the world chained from liberation as its crushing their local economies.

-The people who are ‘for’ GMO, say people who work for big pharma or big argi-farm, lobby for the big food industry.
-GMOs do not provide any consumer benefits thus the reason they have been banned from the European union.
+GMOs do not provide any consumer benefits thus the reason they have been banned from the European Union.
 Why?
 Because of flat out public rejection.
-Europeans voted with their dollar and they said, “leave our food alone”.
+Europeans voted with their dollar, and they said, “leave our food alone.”
 Well-done Europe.

-And of course you can label things as better or worse choices.
+And of course, you can label things as better or worse choices.
 By saying ‘all foods are equal’ your opening up and saying, sure a Coke-a-Cola is healthy in moderation.
-A Big Mac is fine now and then.
+A Big Mac is okay now and then.

-Additionally foods are created in labs today to be more ‘more-ish’… Example; adding extra sodium, sugar, E numbers such as 505- all these things have a chemical response in our bodies that make us ‘want to’ consume.
+Additionally, foods are created in labs today to be more ‘more-ish’… Example; adding extra sodium, sugar, E numbers such as 505- all these things have a chemical response in our bodies that make us ‘want to’ consume.
 How can we look at these foods that were created for profit as healthy?
 Are you insane?
-Or is it the saner I become, the more I realise I need to disguise my sanity to not appear insane?
-(As a dear friend of mine would say… whilst dry needling my lower back like a pincushion.)
+Or is it the saner I become, the more I realise I need to disguise my sanity not to appear insane?

 Those foods are good for food industry if that is what context you want to look at it in… Again, they taste great don’t get me wrong, and they should taste great.
 That is the only reason they were created, certainly not for the ‘stella’ nutritional content.